 dolution

 dolution.

-(a) Birth weights are known to be approximately normally distributed.
+(a) The prices of oil changes are approximately normally distributed.
 Verify the requirement of equal population variances.

-(b) Determine whether there is significant interaction between age and diet.
+(b) Determine if there is significant interaction between location and service center type.

-(c) If there is no significant interaction, determine whether there is significant difference in the means for the three age groups.
-If there is no significant interaction, determine whether there is significant difference in the means for the diets.
+(c) If there is no significant interaction, determine whether there is significant difference in the means for the three locations.
+If there is no significant interaction, determine whether there is significant difference in the means for the two service center types.

 (d) Draw an interaction plot of the data to support the results of parts (b) and (c).

-(e) If there is significant difference in the means for the three age groups, use Tukey’s test to determine which pairwise means differ using a familywise error rate of .
-If there is significant difference in the means for the diets, use Tukey’s test to determine which pairwise means differ using a familywise error rate of .
+(e) If there is significant difference in the means for the three locations, use Tukey’s test to determine which pairwise means differ using a familywise error rate of .
+If there is significant difference in the means for the service center type, use Tukey’s test to determine which pairwise means differ using a familywise error rate of .

+dolution